andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 ---
-title: "Are Funders Really Responding?
+title: "Are Donors Really Responding?
 Analyzing the Impact of Global Restrictions on NGOs"
 author:
 - name: Suparna Chaudhry
   affiliation: Dartmouth College